Q-1. What

 (where

-it is often present in small amounts, see question 40) and using that to make
+it is often present in small amounts) and using that to make

 Portland-like cement.
-No one yet has a clue as to how to improve on the current
+No one yet has a clue as to how to significantly improve

 The ideas proposed by Constantz, CEO of Calera Corporation, for making cement